duncantl/CodeAnalysis/Topics/outline.md

 ### Loop to parallel apply

-In R, `for` loops are easy to understand but computationally expensive.
-Refactoring a `for` loop into a more efficient call to one of the apply family of functions can increase efficiency.
-Once refactored into one of these apply functions, it then becomes relatively trivial to call the function across parallel processes for increased performance.
+In R, `for` loops are easy to understand but, unlike most compiled languages, computationally expensive.
+Ideally, we would be able to write a function using the simple `for` construct, but then convert this into a more efficient implementation utilizing R's built-in apply family of functions.
+Not only can this increase efficiency, once refactored into one of these apply functions, it then becomes relatively trivial to convert the function to be run across parallel processes for increased performance.

 1. Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R